nulogy/design-system/config/README.md

 # `@nulogy/config`

-This package contains shared configuration for building, testing, linting and formatting used by all packages in this repo.
+This package contains shared configuration for building, testing, linting and formatting used by all packages in the monorepo.

 ## Scripts

 If a package uses the default dependencies and configurations from this package, it can simply opt into the dependency's functionality by declaring the appropriate package script from the table below.

-For example if you would like to add testing to your package, you can just copy the json snippet from the **Package Script** column of Testing row (`test: "jest --config ../jest.config.js --rootDir ./"`).
+For example if you would like to add testing to your package, you can just copy the json snippet from the _"Package Script"_ column of the _"Testing"_ row (`test: "jest --config ../jest.config.js --rootDir ./"`), and paste it into the `scripts` block of your `package.json`.

 ## Configuration